Why You Need a Suppressed 22

 Does a .22 Suppressor Affect Accuracy?

-Attaching a suppressor to your firearm can result in a point of impact (POI) shift, just like attaching any other muzzle device.
+Yes, it does, but usually in a positive way.
+Your point of impact will shift just as it will when attaching any other muzzle device.
 You should re-zero your firearm for use with a suppressor, but once it's dialed in, your group sizes might improve.
 Silencers often help maintain better accuracy due to decreasing recoil.
 However, because rimfire cartridges are dirtier than centerfire rounds, 22 lr suppressors require regular maintenance to ensure the accuracy you are used to.
 If you're cleaning the suppressor every few hundred rounds, your suppressed 22 pistol or rifle should hit the bullseye every time (as long as you do your part).

 Conclusion